 Netflix recently started adding Mexican comedians to its lineup.
 Watching stand-up comedy is a great way to learn Mexican Spanish since it’s full of colloquial expressions and pop culture references.

 However, if you can get past the occasional tasteless joke, you’ll be rewarded with cultural insights as well as cool slang to impress your Mexican friends.

-All these specials are Netflix originals and available in the US as well as most — but unfortunately not all — other countries.
+All these Mexican stand-up comedy specials are Netflix originals and available in the US as well as most — but unfortunately not all — other countries.
 To check if a show is available where you are, just click the title.

 If you watch one Mexican comedy special on Netflix, make it this one.
 A pioneer of Mexico’s stand-up scene, Sofía Niño de Rivera’s brand of self-deprecating humor is darkly hilarious.
 Expuesta was the first comedy special in Spanish by a woman on Netflix.

 In this highly entertaining follow-up to her 2016 hit, Niño de Rivera brings her trademark black humor to the stage of Mexico City’s iconic Auditorio Nacional.